Brick Court Chambers

 • Professional negligence M

-Kyle is recommended by the Legal 500 as a leading junior for Professional Negligence.
+Kyle is recommended by Legal 500 as a leading junior for Professional Negligence.

-Kyle is regularly instructed to act and advise in relation to professional negligence claims (for both claimants and defendants).
-He has a particular specialism in claims involving solicitors, accountants and other financial professionals and his previous clients include a number of major US and UK law firms and accountancy firms.
+Kyle is regularly instructed to act and advise in relation to high-value professional negligence claims (for both claimants and defendants).
+He has particular experience and expertise in relation to claims involving solicitors, accountants and other financial professionals and his previous clients include a number of well-known US and UK law firms and accountancy firms.
 In addition, Kyle also represents clients involved in professional disciplinary proceedings before a variety of different disciplinary/regulatory bodies (including the Solicitors Disciplinary Tribunal, the Financial Reporting Council and the Takeover Panel).

 Examples of recent (non-confidential) work in the professional negligence field include: